-Violations of these provisions of the dress code are subject to the following consequences as defined by F. S. 1006.07(2) (d1) and F.S.
-1006.07(2)(d2):
+Violations of these provisions of the dress code are subject to the following consequences as defined by F.S.
+1006.07(2) (d1):

-- For a first offense, the student shall be given a verbal warning, and the school principal or designee shall call the student's parent or guardian - For a second offense, the student is ineligible to participate in any extracurricular activity for a period of time not to exceed five (5) days and the school principal or designee shall meet with the student's parent or guardian - For a third or subsequent offense, the student shall receive an in-school suspension for a period not to exceed three (3) days, the student is ineligible to participate in any extracurricular activity for a period not to exceed thirty (30) days, and the school principal or designee shall call the student's parent or guardian and send the parent or guardian a written letter regarding the student's in-school suspension and ineligibility to participate in extracurricular activities.
+- For a first infraction, the student shall be given a verbal warning, and the school principal or designee shall call the student's parent or guardian - For a second infraction, the student is ineligible to participate in any extracurricular activity for a period of time not to exceed five (5) days and the school principal or designee shall meet with the student's parent or guardian - For a third or subsequent infraction, the student shall receive an in-school suspension for a period not to exceed three (3) days, the student is ineligible to participate in any extracurricular activity for a period not to exceed thirty (30) days, and the school principal or designee shall call the student's parent or guardian and send the parent or guardian a written letter regarding the student's in-school suspension and ineligibility to participate in extracurricular activities.
 (F.S.
-1006.07, 1003.01)
+1003.01)